Table of contents

 Step 1: Research your market and audience

 The first step in creating a marketing persona is market and audience research.
 At this stage, we should conduct a detailed analysis on the target audience of our product or service.
-If we want to conduct research at this stage, we will need to collect and analyze demographic data such as age, gender, education, marital status, place of residence.
+If we want to conduct research at this stage, we must collect and analyze demographic data such as age, gender, education, marital status, and place of residence.

-With such detailed research, you can create a more precise marketing persona that reflects the actual needs and preferences of your customers.
-Remember to apply yourself to this step, because if we have incomplete or incorrect information, it will reflect on our advertising efforts in a negative way by reducing the effectiveness of marketing efforts.
+With such detailed research, you can create a more precise marketing persona that reflects your customers’ actual needs and preferences.
+Remember to apply yourself to this step because incomplete or incorrect information will negatively affect our advertising efforts by reducing their effectiveness.

 Step 2: Create a fictional character

 After gathering information about your audience, you can move on to creating a fictional character to represent your target audience.
 This character should be as realistic as possible and based on real data.
-It’s also a pretty cool practice to give our character a name and choose a corresponding photo – this way we’ll be able to better imagine our customer.
+It’s also a pretty cool practice to give our character a name and choose a corresponding photo – this way, we’ll be able to imagine our customer better.

 Step 3: Defining the details of the persona

-Next you need to define the details of the persona, such as age, gender, occupation, earnings, place of residence.
-Definitely take a moment and also analyze the interests, lifestyle, shopping preferences and typical day of our persona.
+Next, you need to define the details of the persona, such as age, gender, occupation, earnings, and place of residence.
+Definitely take a moment to also analyze the interests, lifestyle, shopping preferences, and typical day of our persona.
 The more detailed the description, the easier it will be to match it with a marketing strategy and the better we will understand our audience’s point of view.

 How to use marketing personae in an advertising campaign?

-Personalize content – tailor content and message to marketing persona
+Personalize content – tailor content and message to a marketing persona

-If you’ve nailed the previous steps (and you should, it’s all about your business after all! :)), you can now create personalized content and advertising message based on the information you’ve gathered about your target audience.
-By doing so, you can attract the attention of your customers and get them interested in your offer, and that’s a big first step to success!
+If you’ve nailed the previous steps (and you should; it’s all about your business after all! :)), you can now create personalized content and advertising messages based on the information you’ve gathered about your target audience.
+By doing so, you can attract your customers’ attention and get them interested in your offer, and that’s a big first step to success!

 What sample questions can you use when personalizing content for your personas?

-• How can your product or service solve a persona’s problem?
+- How can your product or service solve a person’s problem?

 Choose the right communication channels

-Creating a marketing persona allows you to accurately determine your target audience’s preferred channels of communication.
+Creating a marketing persona allows you to accurately determine your target audience’s preferred communication channels.
 Based on this, you can choose the best channels to reach your customers and deliver a personalized advertising message.
-It is worth remembering that different target groups use different communication channels, so it is necessary to think carefully about the choice of channels.
-You can also additionally analyze the so-called touchpoints, that is, the points of contact between information about our product, our brand or our company, and consumer behavior.
+It is worth remembering that different target groups use different communication channels, so it is necessary to think carefully about choosing channels.
+You can also additionally analyze the so-called touchpoints, that is, the points of contact between information about our product, our brand or our company, and consumer behaviour.

 What could be such sample touchpoints?